alyashour/CAFE/README.md

 I know what you're thinking...
 "A calculator app?!
 What are we 11 years old???!
 At least be a little creative."

-I get it, I get it... this is THE beginner computer science project.
+I get it, I get it... this is THE computer science project.
 But this is no regular calculator app babes... nonono, this is *The* Calculator App TM.

 ## Why a Calculator?
 It all comes down to what happened yesterday night, March 6th, 2024.